The Horse Palace is located at 15 Nova Scotia Ave (and Manitoba Dr, adjacent to the west side of the Coliseum Complex) at Exhibition Place in Toronto.

-While the Horse Palace had been envisioned since the Royal Winter Fair’s establishment in 1921, plans for the building started moving forward in the late 1920s.
+While the Horse Palace had been envisioned since the Royal Winter Fair’s establishment in the early 1920s, plans for the building started moving forward in the late 1920s.
 The old wooden stables and brick Livestock Building that had been constructed decades prior (on the site of the Horse Palace) were due for an update.
 Exhibitors were concerned about their valuable horses being housed in the old structures, plus visitors were not getting a good opportunity to see the animals.

 So to improve the quality of horse accommodations at Exhibition grounds and to support the equestrian events at The Royal Agricultural Winter Fair, the City of Toronto, the Province of Ontario and the Dominion of Canada entered into a joint agreement to provide equal funding for the $1 million project.
 Committee members visited some of the finest American horse show buildings to get ideas of the latest developments.
 In early 1931, during the Great Depression, the previous structures were demolished, and construction began on the Horse Palace.

 It took just 20 weeks to build the magnificent Art Deco-style equestrian facility.
 It was designed by City of Toronto architect John James Woolnough.
 The two-storey building is clad with buff brick and Queenston limestone.
 Its plain horizontal form features many decorative elements, with horses symbolized throughout.
 Exterior architectural highlights include beautifully detailed south and west entrances with low-relief sculptured friezes, red doors with bold geometric shapes, coloured glass, orate window spandrels and a copper-domed tower over the west entrance.

 There were 2 million bricks, 29,000 cubic feet of cut stone and 1,700 tons of structural steel used in its construction.